chili-publish/grafx-documentation/docs/GraFx-Studio/guides/anchoring/index.md

 ## Reference: Anchoring effect on a frame

-Examples below show the effect of changing the canvas or page size, when a frame is anchored with these settings.
+Examples below show the effect of changing the page size, when a frame is anchored with these settings.

 <script src="https://unpkg.com/@dotlottie/player-component@2.7.12/dist/dotlottie-player.mjs" type="module"></script>

 !!!
 Info "Explained: Center-Bottom"
     Let's explain one as example: **Center-Bottom**

-    Horizontally, the frame is anchored to the center of the page (or canvas).
+    Horizontally, the frame is anchored to the center of the page.

-    Vertically, the Frame is anchored to the bottom of the page (or canvas).
+    Vertically, the Frame is anchored to the bottom of the page.

-    Now, when you change the canvas size, the distance of the bottom of the frame remains equal.
-The horizontal posizion will remain centered in the canvas.
+    Now, when you change the page size, the distance of the bottom of the frame remains equal.
+The horizontal posizion will remain centered in the page.